dundat11/toggle-github-account/README.md

 git remote set-url origin git@github.com:username/repository.git
 ```

+## Setup

+Either hardcode your account details into the script, or setup environment variables using a .env file.

 ## Using the Toggle

 You can either add the _toggle_github_account.sh_ file to a specific directory or to your PATH.